Crio-Bytes/Miscellaneous/My Notes Application/README.md

 # Micro challange

-Complete the microbyte, enter the any information that you want to save and save the information via pressing the "Save Button".
+1. Complete the microbyte, enter the any information that you want to save and save the information via pressing the "Save Button".
 See what happens after the restarting of an app?
+2. In the second challenge, you would need to make the app's UI more attractive.
+Example: You can set the border of the views, changing the colors of Button and more.
+3. This is the third and the last challenge, it would be more exciting now.
+You would need to code in such a manner that everytime users add something to this app, it will add up in the continous series.
+Example:
+Suppose the user saves the contact number of anyone else, after the restarting of an app it will show up the contact number or details that the user saved recently.
+Now again user wants to save data but this time, the new data will save and the previous data will also shown up there.
+In other words, all previous data does not supposed to disappear.

 ## Congrats Dev!
 You successfully created "My Notes Appication".